RECENT POST

 `;

-You must insert your API key instead of ‘YOUR_ipstack_ACCESS_KEY’ in the above code.
+Remember to insert your actual API key instead of ‘YOUR_ipstack_ACCESS_KEY’ in the above code.

-Here is the code for fetching 3-day weather forecast data from the weatherstack API using the city data we extracted in the above code.
+Here is an example code for fetching 3-day weather forecast data from the weatherstack API using the city data we extracted in the previous section.

 const weatherstackAccessKey = 'YOUR_Weatherstack_ACCESS_KEY'